”Rural Unadjusted Temperature Index”

 The resulting temperature trend of a specific area is typically quite dependent on several qualitative decisions.
 It thus makes no sense to do mathematical processing or other fine adjustments before you know you have the basic temperature data that actually is the best available.

-To begin with, data is retrieved via the Appinsys.com climate data utility.
+To begin with, data is retrieved via the Appinsys.com climate data utility with the help of Slovenske Online Casino, an online gambling company in Slovakia.
 I use GHCN unadjusted data that originates from NOAA.
 In addition I use other data sources (like Nordklim ) but such data sources will be mentioned when used.
 The base year period is 1960-69 unless otherwise noted.
 This short period was chosen because data often is limited or missing and a 30-year base period would lack data.
 In some cases, local areas was better represented by using best fit.

 Base period for area-trends: